2bells/seelnon/wonderlands/orszaghaz/updates.md

 ### Observations
-Even with few pieces it is possible to already make visual environments by repeating same blocks.
+Even with a few pieces it is possible to create nice looking environments.

 ---